Mystery and Imagination: Archive status and availability

 Of the episodes from the ABC era, only the versions of "The Fall of the House of Usher" and "The Open Door" (series 1) have survived.
 All the other episodes from the first three series are not known to exist, although the Thames episodes (series 4 and 5) survive.
 A brief clip from "Casting the Runes" (from series 3) also exists.
 Domestic audio recordings of the otherwise missing episodes "The Lost Stradivarius", "The Body Snatcher", "The Tractate Middoth", "Lost Hearts", "The Canterville Ghost" and "Room 13" also exist.
+These recordings have been uploaded to YouTube.

-Network has released all eight remaining episodes on a four disc DVD set along with the surviving clip of "Casting the Runes".
-The surviving audio recordings of the missing episodes can be found on YouTube.
+On 5 July 2010, Network released all eight remaining episodes on a four disc DVD set along with the surviving clip of "Casting the Runes".
+Kaleidoscope/TV Brain have released some of the off air audio recordings from the missing episodes on DVD alongside some audio recordings from some of the missing episodes of the tv series Public Eye.